torizon/blog/content/why-bare-metal-debian-and-raspberry-pi-os-is-not-a-good-choice-for-most-embedded-systems.md

 ---
-title: "Why bare-metal Debian (and Raspbery Pi OS) is not a good choice for most Embedded Systems?"
+title: "Why bare-metal Debian (and Raspbery Pi OS) is not a good choice for most Embedded Systems"
 date: 2024-07-01
 author: Leonardo Held, Torizon Developer
 draft: false